-Here are all the winners from the Golden Globes 2020 – rolling list
+Here are all the winners from the Golden Globes 2020

 Alexandre Desplat, Little Women

-Hildur Guönadóttir, Joker
+Hildur Guönadóttir, Joker – winner

 Randy Newman, Marriage Story